RMITpat/Full-stack-website/README.md

+TeachTeam is a web app that allows university lecturers to review and select tutors for their courses.

-TeachTeam is a Typescript React app which uses REST API and GraphQL to make requests to an SQL database.
+Stack: Typescript React app which uses REST API and GraphQL to make requests to an SQL database.